1.3.1 Info and Relationships

 pseudo-elements.
 Instead, include the information directly as text or images with accessible text alternatives in your HTML code, as shown in the examples above.

 Try turning off CSS styles with the Optimize Browser Extension.
-This will help you see what information your users might be missing when content is added using the :before
+This helps you see what information your users might be missing when content is added with the :before

 or :after